Context

 The only reliable way to evaluate this mechanism is by inspecting the generated library documentation itself.

-This documentation is produced directly from compiled artifacts and exposure manifests.
+This documentation is produced from exposure manifests and validated inventory data.
 There is no hand-written or parallel documentation layer.

 Verification and safety guarantees